python/cpython/Doc/library/csv.rst

    Note that unlike the :class:`DictReader` class, the *fieldnames* parameter of the :class:`DictWriter` is not optional.
-Since Python's :class:`dict` objects are not ordered, there is not enough information available to deduce the order in which the row should be written to the *csvfile*.
+Since Python's :class:`dict` objects are not ordered, there is not enough information available to deduce the order in which the row should be written to file *f*.

    A short usage example::